edamame-course/2018-Tutorials/data_visualization/tutorial.md

 ## Reading in/ tidying data
 For this tutorial we will use *real* data!
 This is gene abundance data from a site in Centralia, PA.
 If you cloned this repository, you should have the data file in your `data` folder (`gene_abundance_centralia.txt`).
 It tells us the normalized abundance for each Site (13 total) and each gene (9 total).

+### Reading in data
-Let's read in this gene abundance data:
+Let's read in our gene abundance data:

 ```
 data <- read_delim("data/gene_abundance_centralia.txt", delim = "\t")
 ```